-Mitochondrial Hepatopathy: Genetic and acquired alterations in mitochondrial structure and function are increasingly recognized as the etiology for various pathologic conditions termed mitochondrial disorders (MD).
-Hepatic disease is estimated to occur in up to 20% of patients with MD and is more commonly seen in early childhood (160).
-These mitochondrial hepatopathies (MH) are defined by dysfunction of hepatocyte mitochondria leading to cell injury, steatosis, or liver failure as major manifestations of disease (161-163).
-Multisystem mitochondrial dysfunction has historically served as a relative contraindication to liver transplant (164).
-However, patients with mitochondrial diseases (excluding POLG related disease) have more recently been shown to tolerate solid-organ transplant with post-transplant survival similar to non-mitochondrial disease patients (165).
-Unfortunately, multisystem involvement may not be apparent at liver transplant, and progressive extrahepatic disease can occur.
-Lactic acidosis and an elevated molar ratio of lactate to pyruvate (>25 mol/mol) have historically been used to alert the clinician to the possibility of a mitochondrial hepatopathy; however, recent analysis of the PALFSG cohort found that neither an elevated serum lactate $\geq 2.5 \text{ mmol/L}$ nor an elevated lactate:pyruvate (L:P) ratio were specific for mitochondrial disease in the setting of PALF and elevation did not predict clinical outcome (166).
-Thus, it appears that secondary mitochondrial dysfunction, independent of the cause of acute liver failure, may drive lactate and L:P abnormalities in PALF and that neither diagnosis nor clinical decisions (including considerations for liver transplant) should be based solely on these findings (166).
+Genetic and acquired alterations in mitochondrial structure and function are increasingly recognized as the etiology for various pathologic conditions termed mitochondrial disorders (MD).
+Hepatic disease is estimated to occur in up to 20% of patients with MD and is more commonly seen in early childhood (158).
+These mitochondrial hepatopathies (MH) are defined by dysfunction of hepatocyte mitochondria leading to cell injury, steatosis, or liver failure as major manifestations of disease (159-161).
+Multisystem mitochondrial dysfunction has historically served as a relative contraindication to liver transplant (162).
+However, patients with mitochondrial diseases (excluding POLG-related disease) have more recently been shown to tolerate solid-organ transplant with post-transplant survival similar to non-mitochondrial disease patients (163).
+Unfortunately, multisystem involvement may not be apparent at liver transplant, and progressive extra-hepatic disease can occur.
+Lactic acidosis and an elevated molar ratio of lactate to pyruvate (>25 mol/mol) have historically been used to alert the clinician to the possibility of a mitochondrial hepatopathy; however, recent analysis of the PALFSG cohort found that neither an elevated serum lactate 2.5 mmol/L nor an elevated lactate:pyruvate (L:P) ratio were specific for mitochondrial disease in the setting of PALF and elevation did not predict clinical outcome (164).
+Thus, it appears that secondary mitochondrial dysfunction, independent of the cause of acute liver failure, may drive lactate and L:P abnormalities in PALF and that neither diagnosis nor clinical decisions (including considerations for liver transplant) should be based solely on these findings (164).
 Expedited whole-exome sequencing is the most precise diagnostic tool to reach this diagnosis, though variable geographic availability limits universal application.

+Others (Neuroblastoma Amplified Sequence, LARS, Hereditary Fructose Intolerance, etc.)

-Others (NBAS, LARS, hereditary fructose intolerance, etc.): A growing category of autosomal recessive monogenic disorders affecting intracellular trafficking and vesicles transport is emerging as a significant contributor to the undiagnosed patients with ALF.
-Biallelic mutations in Neuroblastoma amplified sequence (NBAS), SCYL1, and RINT1 are among the identified etiologies.
+A growing category of autosomal recessive monogenic disorders affecting intracellular trafficking and vesicles transport is emerging as a significant contributor to the undiagnosed patients with ALF.
+Bi-allelic mutations in Neuroblastoma amplified sequence (NBAS), SCYL1, and RINT1 are among the identified etiologies.
 These disorders present with a fever-induced liver injury that might evolve into recurrent ALF.
-Extrahepatic manifestations include short stature, skeletal abnormalities, intellectual disability, ophthalmic abnormalities, low serum immunoglobulins, facial dysmorphism, and cardiac abnormalities in NBAS associated disorders (167).
-Patients with SCYL1-associated disease may present with recurrent low GGT cholestasis or fevertriggered acute liver failure with onset in infancy and a variable neurological phenotype of later onset.
-Liver injury is usually transient, but fibrosis may develop (168).
+Extrahepatic manifestations include short stature, skeletal abnormalities, intellectual disability, ophthalmic abnormalities, low serum immunoglobulins, facial dysmorphism, and cardiac abnormalities in NBAS associated disorders (165).
+Patients with SCYL1-associated disease may present with recurrent low GGT cholestasis or fever-triggered acute liver failure with onset in infancy and a variable neurological phenotype of later onset.
+Liver injury is usually transient, but fibrosis may develop (166).
 Some reported patients with RINT1 bi-allelic mutations have a persistent abnormality of liver function tests between episodes.
 Supportive therapy is the mainstay of managing these disorders.
-Early antipyretic therapy may prevent recurrent episodes of ALF; however, liver transplantation has been performed in 2 patients with fever-triggered recurrent ALF caused by NBAS pathogenic variants without recurrence of ALF post-transplant (169).
+Early antipyretic therapy may prevent recurrent episodes of ALF; however, liver transplantation has been performed in two patients with fever-triggered recurrent ALF caused by NBAS pathogenic variants without recurrence of ALF post-transplant (167).

-LARS gene encodes a cytoplasmic leucyl-tRNA synthetase enzyme responsible for attaching leucine to its cognate tRNA during protein translation.
+Leucyl-tRNA synthetase (LARS) gene encodes a cytoplasmic leucyl-tRNA synthetase enzyme responsible for attaching leucine to its cognate tRNA during protein translation.
 Homozygosity mapping and exome sequencing identified LARS mutation as the underlying etiology of ALF in six individuals from an Irish family presenting with ALF in the first few months of life.
 The patients developed acute symptoms and deterioration of liver function with minor illness with intermittent improvement between episodes.
 The earliest age of presentation was 2 months, and the oldest affected member of this family was 33 years.
-Additional symptoms include anemia, renal tubulopathy, developmental delay, seizures, and failure to thrive.
-(170).
+Additional symptoms include anemia, renal tubulopathy, developmental delay, seizures, and failure to thrive (168).